 Beyond consumption, bad water can have a huge impact on foodservice equipment, as well.
 In fact, when you consider ice machines, 70 percent of all ice machine service calls are due to water-related issues, as these sediments can also build up in ice machines.
 Chlorine?
 Though it helps us from contracting water-borne illnesses, it can cause severe corrosion in units like combi ovens and steamers.
 Compounds that cause hard scale in water are also damaging to equipment.

-Whether it's an avid coffee drinker in Seattle or an ice machine supplying a salmon display at the Pike Place Fish Market in Seattle, there are different types of water filtration systems available from OptiPure that can help.
+Whether it's an avid coffee drinker in Seattle or an ice machine supplying a salmon display at the Pike Place Fish Market in Seattle, there are different types of water filtration systems available that can help.